-Effective Link Building Strategy in 2019 [Ann Smarty Talk]From Experts
+Effective Link Building Strategy [Ann Smarty Talk]From Experts

 Our team visited 8P conference and recorded the presentation from Ann Smarty, founder of Viral Content Bee and Brand Manager at Internet Marketing Ninjas.

 Creating Linkable Content – Educational Resources

 The first thing we specialize in is the creation of educational content.
 We call it trust bait.
 Such links are supposed to be on the teachers’ and professors’ websites.
 These people usually are not involved in links schemes.
 They are too concerned about their content or are simply unaware of this.
 Google knows that links have never been sold on such site, so we get a very safe backlink.

 There are several topics we use to create trust bait links:

 - eco topics